 CON: Variations in customer demand — like the start of the holiday season, or a drop-off due to a recall — can make Kanban inefficient, since it’s designed to produce a steady output.

-Find a PM methodology you like?
+Find a project management methodology you like?
 Itching for more bite-sized breakdowns?
 Stay tuned for Part 2 of this post, where we'll cover 8 more essential methodologies as the next chapter in your PM handbook.

 Does your company use one of these PM methodologies?
 Is it good?
 Bad?
 Tell us about your experience with it in the comments below.